About Maritime Philosophy Friends

 There are two ways of approaching philosophy.
 The first is to read books written by philosophers.
 There is plenty of value to be gleaned from studying the great philosophers.
 However, it is perhaps even more valuable to take the second approach to philosophy: the do-it-yourself approach.

 To do philosophy is to use logic and critical thinking to tackle questions that defy unanimous answers and which even the natural sciences cannot answer for us.
 For example, we might wonder what kind of life we ought to live, or whether death is something to fear, or what makes right actions right and wrong actions wrong.
 We might wonder whether we have free will or a special moral status among other creatures in the world.
 For that matter, do animals have rights at all?
 Am I the same person I was 5 years ago?
-Science does not answer these questions for us and there is no unanimous answers to be found elsewhere.
+Science does not answer these questions for us and unanimous answers cannot be found elsewhere.

 So what are we to do?
 Philosophy!
 We can learn to tackle these questions ourselves by getting better at constructing and evaluating arguments.
 Roughly speaking, an argument is a piece of reasoning comprised of a conclusion and one or more premises.
 The conclusion is a claim about some matter (including the ones mentioned in the previous paragraph) and the premises are the claims used as evidence or justifications for thinking the conclusion is true.
 We do philosophy when we use logic and critical thinking to construct and evaluate arguments.